Arts / What’s on in Canberra this weekend? - Canberra CityNews

 Arts / What’s on in Canberra this weekend?

-SLACKY Flat Showgrounds at Bulli will become a Mecca for musicians, dancers, singers, songwriters, poets, yarn spinners and choirs in the 32nd Illawarra Folk Festival.
-There are 88 acts representing every state in Australia and 72 from the Illawarra.
-It commences today, Thursday, January 12, with a Charity Concert and concludes on Sunday evening with a huge finale from the Festival Choir, Orchestra and special guests.
-January 12-15.
-Bookings to illawarrafolkfestival.com.auFilm:
+“SNAKES Alive!” is a week of snakes at the Australian National Botanic Gardens, now in its 22nd year.
+On display are a selection of Australian reptiles and amphibians, many of which are threatened, endangered and rarely seen in the wild or captivity.
+Australian National Botanic Gardens, Crosbie Morrison Building, 10-4pm pm until January 22, with feeding times not to be missed at 11am, 2pm and 3pm daily.

+Dance:CANBERRA can’t get enough of “The Nutcracker”.
+This time the Australian Ballet is bringing a special experience for children aged three and up as part of its “Storytime Ballet” venture.
+It’s billed as live, interactive and narrated ballet and lasts just under an hour.
+Part of the fun is to dress up.
+Canberra Theatre, January 21–24, bookings to canberratheatrecentre.com.au or 6275 2700.

-THE National Film and Sound Archive of Australia is marking school holidays with “Pixar-Palooza”, a selection of classics from Pixar Animation Studios in the comfort of the NFSA’s Arc cinema.
-Wednesday, January 11 to Friday, January 20.
+THE National Film and Sound Archive of Australia is marking school holidays with “Pixar-Palooza”, a selection of classics from Pixar Animation Studios in the comfort of the NFSA’s Arc cinema until Friday, January 20.
 Bookings to nfsa.gov.au

-ALSO, the NFSA has a Friday the 13th horror double of “Rosemary’s Baby” and “Pet Sematary”.
-Bookings to nfsa.gov.au
+AINSLIE and Gorman Arts Centres’ “Ralph Indie” program supports the development and presentation of new performance works.
+Artists will be afforded the space and time needed to experiment and play with bold and brave artistic ideas.
+Artists from all disciplines across the performing arts are encouraged to apply by January 29, to agac.com.auQL2 DANCE develops skills and ignite creativity and classes for ages 8–20+, starting January 30, which is also Enrolment Day where young dancers can discuss the programs, sign up for a program of classes, and pay for the term.
+At QL2 Office & Foyer (QL2 Dance, A Block), Gorman Arts Centre, 55 Ainslie Ave, Braddon.
+Monday, January 30, 3pm–6.30pm.
+Inquiries to 6247 3103 or admin@ql2.org.au

+MUSIC For Canberra’s Term 1 commences on Monday, January 30, and young musicians can find all the classes and details about enrolment at musicforcanberra.org.au

 IN 2017, Rookwood Cemetery will be celebrating its 150th year since opening and will once again host “HIDDEN – A Rookwood Sculpture Walk”, uniquely set amongst the gardens and graves.
-Artists nationwide are called upon to draw inspiration from the historic and cultural significance of Rookwood’s many communities.
-Inquiries to curator, Cassandra Hard Lawrie at curator@rookwoodcemetery.com.au or 0425 327590.
+Inquiries from interested artists to curator, Cassandra Hard Lawrie at curator@rookwoodcemetery.com.au or 0425 327 590.

-THE experimental “SoundOut” music festival is going ahead in February and is running a crowdfunding campaign to raise $15,000 to bring out artists like the RHRR trio from France, violinists Mia Zabelka and Irene Kepl from Austria and avant garde bassist Luiz Gabriel Gubeiss from Brazil.
+THE experimental “SoundOut” music festival is coming up in February and is running a crowdfunding campaign to raise $15,000 to bring out artists like RHRR trio from France, violinists Mia Zabelka and Irene Kepl from Austria and avant garde bassist Luiz Gabriel Gubeiss from Brazil.
 Visit gofundme.com and search for “Soundout”.

 THE Wesley Music Foundation is calling for outstanding voice and instrumental students to apply for its Music Scholarships Program for 2017.
 Tertiary and senior secondary students must demonstrate that they have great potential as a vocalist or instrumentalist and can benefit from opportunities to practise in Wesley Music Centre and Wesley Uniting Church.
 Applications to wesleycanberra.org.au